strimzi/proposals/058-kraft-upgrades-and-downgrades.md

 In both cases, the operator will:
 1. Validate if the metadata version is suitable for the Kafka version we are downgrading to (i.e. the same or lower).
    If the validation fails, it will fail the reconciliation and expect the user to address it.
-   Since the user triggers the downgrade by manual action (editing the Kafka CR), it is expected that this error will be caught on early and the user will fix the problem or revert the downgrade.
+   Since the user triggers the downgrade by manual action (editing the Kafka CR), it is expected that this error will be caught early and the user will fix the problem or revert the downgrade.
 2. Next, the operator will roll the Kafka pods to use the new container with the desired version.

 _Note:_
 _This corresponds to what Strimzi supports today for ZooKeeper-based clusters._
 _Today, the users are responsible for downgrading the `inter.broker.protocol.version` before the Kafka downgrade by updating their `Kafka` CR._
-_Similarly, even today they have to downgrade Strimzi versions step by step in the same way as described in this section._
+_Similarly, even today they have to downgrade Strimzi versions step-by-step in the same way as described in this section._

 #### (Stretch goal) Downgrade of Kafka after Strimzi Cluster Operator downgrade